Zong-Z/stch_bot/README.md

 - - [ ] Ability to choose the city.
 - - [ ] Ability to choose age.
-- - [ ] Ability to send photos to chat.
+- - [x] Ability to send photos to chat.
+- - [x] Ability to send documents.
+- - [x] Ability to send video.

 ## Contributions